Edgar Wallace: 1898–1918

 The period from 1908 to 1932 was the most prolific of Wallace's life.
 Initially, he wrote mainly in order to satisfy creditors in the UK and South Africa.
 However, his books' success began to rehabilitate his reputation as a journalist, and he began reporting from horse racing circles.
 He wrote for the Week-End and the Evening News, became an editor for Week-End Racing Supplement, started his own racing papers Bibury's and R. E. Walton's Weekly, and bought many racehorses of his own.
 He lost many thousands gambling, and despite his success, spent large sums on an extravagant lifestyle he could not afford.

+On the outbreak of World War I, he was appointed military correspondent of the Birmingham Daily Post, for whom he wrote, by his own estimate, one-and-a-half-million words by the war's end.

-During 1916, Ivy had her third and last child by Edgar, Michael Blair Wallace, and filed for divorce in 1918.
+In 1916, Ivy had her third and last child by Edgar, Michael Blair Wallace, and filed for divorce in 1918.